canro91/canro91.github.io/_posts/2020-08-11-HowToCreateFakesWithMoq.md

 }
 ```

 _What happened here?_ First, it creates a fake for `IPaymentGateway` with `new Mock<IPaymentGateway>()`.
-Moq can create fakes for interfaces and classes.
-Then, it creates a fake for `IStockService`.
+Moq can create fakes for classes too.

+Then, it creates another fake for `IStockService`.
 This fake returns `true` when the method `IsStockAvailable` is called with any order as parameter.

-Next, it uses the `Object` property of `Mock` to create an instance of the fake.
+Next, it uses the `Object` property of the `Mock` class to create instances of the fakes.
+With these two instances, it builds the `OrderService`.

 Finally, using the `Verify` method, it checks if the method `ProcessPayment` was called once. _A passing test now!_

 #### Cut!...What I don't like about Moq?

 Moq is easy to use.
 You can start using it in minutes!
 You only need to read the README file and the quickstart files in the documentation.
 But...

 For Moq, everything is a mock, `Mock<T>`.
 Strictly speaking, everything isn't a mock.

 The [XUnit Tests Patterns](http://xunitpatterns.com/Mocks,%20Fakes,%20Stubs%20and%20Dummies.html) book presents a detailed category of fakes or doubles: fakes, stubs, mocks, dummies and spies.
 And, [The Art of Unit Testing]({% post_url 2020-03-06-TheArtOfUnitTestingReview %}) book reduces this classification to only three types: fakes, stubs and mocks.
 Other libraries use `Fake`, `Substitute` or `Stub`/`Mock` instead of only `Mock`.

 Moq has chosen this simplification to make it easier to use.
-But, this could lead to misusing the term **mock**. _Notice I have deliberately used the word "fake" so far._
+But, this could lead to misusing the term **mock**. _Notice I have deliberately used the word "fake" instead of "mock" so far._

 For Moq, `MockRepository` is a factory of mocks.
 You can verify all mocks created from this factory in a single call.
 But, a repository is a pattern to abstract creating and accessing records in a data store.
 You will find `OrderRepository` or `EmployeeRepository`.
 Are `MockSession` or `MockGroup` better alternatives?
 Probably.
 Naming is hard anyways.